Rochester Regional Health: United Memorial Medical Center

+Canton-Potsdam Hospital

+Canton-Potsdam Hospital is a 94-bed hospital located in Potsdam, New York, which is northeast of Canton the county seat of St. Lawrence.
+Their special services programs include inpatient detox and Center for Cancer Care.

+Massena Hospital

+Massena Hospital is a 25-bed hospital located in Massena, New York providing medical, surgical, emergency and pediatric care.

+Gouverneur Hospital

+Gouverneur Hospital, Previously named E.J.
+Noble Hospital after Edward John Noble, is a 25-bed hospital located in Gouverneur, New York.
+Providing inpatient detox, substance use and disorder rehabilitation, emergency care, imaging, physical therapy and respiratory therapy.

 ACM Global Laboratories

 Originally started in 1975, ACM Global Laboratories (formerly ACM Medical Laboratories) was an affiliate of Unity Health System, and was acquired with the merging of both Rochester General and Unity Health Systems.
 ACM Medical Laboratories provided both ambulatory and outpatient lab services for physicians and other health care providers, hospitals, employers and patients.

 Now a wholly owned affiliate of Rochester Regional Health, ACM changed its name from ACM Medical Laboratories to ACM Global Laboratories to reflect its global footprint as a provider in medical diagnostic and clinical trial testing services.
 They operate in over 65 countries, with facilities in Rochester, NY, England, China, India, and Singapore.
 They still provide all patient lab services in Rochester, NY under the name Rochester Regional Health Laboratories, but a majority of their operations are business-to-business.

 ACM specializes in Pathology Services, Anatomic Pathology, Micro and Molecular Diagnostics, Digital Pathology, Drug Testing Services, Microbiology, Pain and Addiction Management Services, as well as Flow Cytometry.

 In June 2018, ACM Global Laboratories acquired ABS Laboratories, a bioanalytical testing facility located in London, United Kingdom.